kiquetal/assignments/lesson18.md

 In general it's __[warm] during the day-around 20 C but it can get __ [cool] in the evenings, so you need a light jacket.

+[chilly, clear, damp, mist, pours]

+By October, the temperature starts to fall again, and it can be quite __ [chilly] outside- only 5C or 6C.
+Some mornings start out with __[mist] in the mountains and near the sea. while on others there are __ [clear] skies and you can see for a long way.Towars the end of the autum, the weather can be rather __ [damp] and if often __ [pours] with rain.

+- Choose the correct form of the verb.

+If Rob [has studied / had studied ] enough he' ll pass the exam easily

+[has studied]

+If you [aren't feeling / won't  be feeling] better tomorrow, you should go to the doctor's [aren' t feeling]

+If we're lucky we [have sold/ 'll have sold] our house by Christmas.

+[we' ll have sold]

+I'll pay for dinnre If I [have / 'll have enough money] [I have enough money]

+We'll [have scored / be scoring] ten goals by halft-time If we carry on playings like this [we will have scored]

+Don' t call Sophie now.
+If it' s eight o' clock she ['ll bath / 'll be bathing ] the baby [she will be bathing]

+If you don't hurry up, you [don't get / won't get ] to school on time [don't get]

+You can be fined if you [aren't wearing /  won' t be wearing a seat belt in your car] [aren't wearing]

+If you go out with wet hair, you ['ll catch / 'll be catching] a cold [you will catch]

+My suitcase [always gets/ will always get] lost if I have a conneciton flight.
+[alwas gets]

+I [won't go / don't go] to work on Monday if my daughter is still ill [won't go]